ai-systems-lab/MemArdBoard/README.md

 The hardware is mounted on an Arduino UNO (or a pin-compatible board) and consists of two stacked PCBs:

 - **Signal board** — handles signal generation and read-out.
 Suitable for working with individual memristive cells.
 Built around SPDT analog switches, a 12-bit DAC (MCP4921), an op-amp buffer/amplifier stage (AD8616), and an ADC for the read path.
-- **Switching board** — routing/commutation circuit for addressing arrays.
+- **Commutation board** — routing/commutation circuit for addressing arrays.
 Suitable for working with active **1T1R crossbar arrays** (up to 32×8) via analog multiplexers and shift-register control.

 ---